-(1) Represents the dollar amount recognized for financial statement reporting purposes for the year ended September 28, 2007 in accordance with FAS 123(R) and, accordingly, includes amounts from options granted prior to 2007.
-For a description of the assumptions used in calculating the fair value of equity awards under FAS 123(R), see Note 9 of the Company's financial statements in its Annual Report for the year ended September 28, 2007.
-The non-employee members of our board of directors who held such position on September 28, 2007 held the following aggregate number of unexercised options as of such date:
+- (1) The amounts in the Stock Awards column represents the grant date fair values, computed in accordance with the provisions of ASC 718, for awards made during the fiscal year, with estimated forfeiture rates applied.
+For a description of the assumptions used in calculating the fair value of equity awards under ASC 718, see Note 11 of the Company's financial statements included in the Company's Annual Report on Form 10-K filed with the SEC on November 29, 2010. - (2) The non-employee members of the Board of Directors who held such position on October 1, 2010, held the following aggregate number of unexercised options as of such date: